inaimathi/formlets/README.md

 A single field looks like this
 	(field-name :field-type validation-function "Error message")

-The field name is used to generate a label, ID and name for the form field.
++ The field name is used to generate a label, CSS id and name for the form field.
-The type signifies what kind of input will be displayed (currently, the system supports only `:text`, `:password`, `:textarea` or `:recaptcha`.
++ The type signifies what kind of input will be displayed (currently, the system supports only `:text`, `:password`, `:textarea` or `:recaptcha`.
 A special note, in order to use the `:recaptcha` input type, you need to `setf` the `*private-key*` and `*public-key*` as appropriate for your recaptcha account.
-A validation function and error message can be provided optionally.
++ A validation function and error message can be provided optionally.
 If they aren't, the field won't be validated.
 If they are, then the function will be applied to the users' response.
 If the application fails, the error message will be pushed onto `form-errors`.

+A formlet declaration breaks down as

+	(def-formlet [formlet name]
+	    ([source function]
+	     ([list of fields])
+	     :submit [submit button caption]
+	     :general ([general validation function]
+                       [error message])
+	     [on success])

++ Formlet name is used to generate the CSS id and name of the form, as well as determine the final name of this formlets' `show-[name]-formlet` function.
++ If the formlet fails validation, it will redirect the user to `[source function]`
++ The list of fields should be one or more form fields as defined above
++ Submit button caption is just the text that will appear on this formlets' submit button.
+By default, it is "Submit"
++ The general validation function will attempt to validate the form as a whole, instead of field-by-field.
+If it fails, it will display `[error message]` as a field-independant error at the top of the formlet.`:general` defaults to `NIL`, and if it is provided, the individual field validation functions will be ignored.
++ Finally, `[on success]` is a body parameter that determines what to do if the form validates properly